The losing lustre of the Mangpa tradition

 The tradition of the Mangpas is believed to be started with human evolution.
 As per Bulu Mukarung, a member of the Nepal Rajkiya Pragya Pratisthan, the existence of the Rai community takes back to five thousand years according to ‘Thelaydong’- the Rai calendar.

 The Akhil Kirat Rai Sangh (AKRS) plays an important role in organizing various traditional programs to help preserve the tradition and culture of the Rai community in Sikkim.
-However, there is a need for more individual effort which can turn into a collective one, in order to preserve such age-old traditional practices.
+However, there is a need for a more individual effort which can turn into a collective one, in order to preserve such age-old traditional practices.

 The world has changed, so has our opinions about such beliefs.
 Modernity has seeped into our lives and with science giving us practical explanations to our every query, there is less room for superstition.
 Regardless of all these scientific reasonings, a little bit of conscientiousness towards traditional beliefs for the sake of its preservation won’t hurt, because if our traditions are erased, our existence too gets questioned.